aviborg/swedishP1/README.md

 To read the binary file in you may use ''xxd filename.bin''

 The next thing is to decode and parse the binary stream.
+It seems to be according to the A-XDR standard.